zhinst/zhinst-labber/README.md

 The Zurich Instruments Labber Drivers are a collection of instrument drivers for the scientific measurement software [Labber](http://labber.org/).
-They provide a high-level interface of Zurich Instruemnts devices such as
+They provide a high-level interface of Zurich Instruments devices such as

 * the HDAWG Arbitrary Waveform Generator
 * the UHFQA Quantum Analyzer